Add Auth Endpoints

 Logout Endpoint

-1. Clear the application's local session state.
+1. Clear the application's local session.

 // AuthRoutes.cs (continued)